golang/proposal/design/51082-godocfmt.md

 	In the middle of a span of non-blank lines,
 	# this is not a heading either.

+	 # This is not a heading, because it is indented.

 The old heading rule will remain valid, which is acceptable since it mainly has false negatives, not false positives.
 This will keep existing doc comments rendering as they do today.